VICEROY: GDPR-/CCPA-compliant Enforcement of Verifiable Accountless Consumer Requests: Discussion

 Third-party cookies are claimed to provide better, more personalized advertisements.
-Although such cookies are commonly considered to be detrimental to privacy~\cite{mayer2012third}, they are widely used. \sys{} can support third-party cookies by modifying the browser extension to also capture traffic going to third parties.
-The modified extension would extract all third-party cookies and store them alongside the first-party cookie.
-To obtain the \wrapper{}, the client can either: (1) send all cookies to the first-party server, which would then contact all third-party servers and obtain \wrapper{s} for the client, or (2) visit the third-party \wrapper{} endpoints directly.

-A related cookie type is one that is \emph{synced} across multiple servers.
-This is a technique commonly known as \emph{cookie syncing}, ID syncing, or cookie matching~\cite{acar2014web,castelluccia2014,cookieMatching,urban2019study}.
-Instead of placing multiple cookies on the client device, a set of servers associate the data they collect under a unified identifier. \sys can support this type of cookie by having the client visit \wrapper{} endpoints of all involved third-parties, or by having the first-party server visit them on the client's behalf.
+Although such cookies are commonly considered detrimental to privacy~\cite{mayer2012third}, they are widely used; around $79$\% of $109$ million web pages include third-party cookies~\cite{median_cookie_size}. \sys{} can support such cookies by modifying the browser extension to capture traffic going to third parties and extract and store all third-party cookies.
+To obtain the \wrapper{s}, the client can either: (1) visit the third-party \wrapper{} endpoints individually, or (2) send all cookies to the first-party server, which would obtain \wrapper{s} on the client's behalf.
+Note that \sys does not require enabling third-party cookies in order to function.
+This is related to \emph{cookie syncing}~\cite{acar2014web,castelluccia2014,cookieMatching,urban2019study} in which, instead of placing multiple cookies on the client device, a set of servers associate the data they collect under a unified identifier. \sys can likewise support this type of cookie and obtain the \wrapper{} by visiting the relevant endpoint.